LSTM-Kirigaya/MaplessNavigation/README.md

 Use pybullet to build env RL algorithm needs.
 Robot used in the project is `miniBox`, which is described in `.\robot\miniBox.urdf`.

-`miniBox` is a differentially dirven robot.
+`miniBox` is a differentially driven robot.

 <center>
     <img style="border-radius: 0.3125em;